 Drink A Lot Of Water

-Drink plenty of water and fluids to stay hydrated and avoid constipation and urine-related pain.
 You are more susceptible to cramping when you are dehydrated.
+Drink plenty of water and fluids to avoid constipation and urine-related pain.
 You should drink at least 1.5 L of water per day or more.

 Boosting water levels in your digestive tract will keep your stools softer and easier to digest.
-In addition, urinating as soon as you feel the urge and carefully cleansing your genitals after discharge will prevent urinary tract infections before they appear.
+In addition, to prevent urinary tract infections before they occur, urinate as soon as you feel an urge and clean your genitals carefully after discharge.

 To avoid gas and constipation, eat plenty of fresh fruit, vegetables, and fiber-rich foods.
 Fiber will stimulate intestines and help moving stool within the digestive tract.